Huncho Jack, Jack Huncho

-Huncho Jack, Jack Huncho is the debut studio album by American hip hop duo Huncho Jack, which consists of Travis Scott and Quavo.
+Huncho Jack, Jack Huncho is the debut studio album by American hip hop duo Huncho Jack, which consists of rappers Travis Scott and Quavo.
 The album was released on December 21, 2017, by Cactus Jack Records, Grand Hustle Records, Epic Records, Capitol Records, Motown, and Quality Control Music.
 It features guest appearances from fellow Migos members, Takeoff and Offset.
 Production was handled by Murda Beatz, Southside, and Frank Dukes, among others.

 Huncho Jack, Jack Huncho charted at number three on the US Billboard 200, and received generally favorable reviews from critics.

 Background

 In December 2016, Quavo announced the collaborative album on Travis Scott's Apple Music Wav Radio show, previewing numerous recorded tracks.
 On April 3, 2017, it was further reported Scott had been working on a collaborative album with Atlanta-based rapper Quavo of Migos, with whom he previously worked with on the track "Oh My Dis Side" and the Young Thug collaboration "Pick Up the Phone".
 Speaking to GQ, he confirmed: "The Quavo album is coming soon.
 I'm dropping new music soon.
 You know how I do it though: I like surprises."

 In an interview with Montreality published on September 18, 2017, Quavo stated that the collaborative album would be released "real soon".
 He also stated that he and Travis Scott have over 20 records ready.
 On December 7, 2017, a clip of Quavo being interviewed by Zane Lowe was posted on the official Twitter account for Beats 1.
 When asked about the title of their upcoming project, he confirmed it would be Huncho Jack, Jack Huncho.